 Meet Cleo and Erica - top financial assistants who never sleep.
 Erica is a thoughtful Bank of America representative who gives information about transaction history, cash flow, and actually about anything connected with your bank account in a polite and professional way.

-Cleo, on the contrary, is a friendly advisor who can prevent you from going on a spending spree with $100 on your bank account.
+Cleo, on the contrary, is a friendly advisor who can prevent you from going on a spending spree with $100 in your bank account.
 They are not just regular assistants who can help a limited number of people a day.
-They can process hundreds and thousands of requests a day in and day out.
+They can process hundreds and thousands of requests day in and day out.
 They are robots.
-Financial institutions and banks all over the world are deploying these kinds of new financial technology trends in their fintech software to meet the future that is impending with great speed.
+Financial institutions and banks all over the world are deploying these kinds of new financial technology trends to meet the future that is impending with great speed.

 Trend 1: Internet of Things